Guide to Grow Coleus Indoors

 Coleus thrives in warm indoor temperatures ranging from 65°F to 75°F. Avoid exposing it to cold drafts or sudden temperature changes, especially near windows, doors, or heating vents.
 If you must place your Coleus near a heating vent, cover it with a towel to dissipate the dry, hot air, else your plant will suffer.
 Furthermore, prolonged exposure to temperatures below 50°F can cause the plant to drop leaves or even die.

 Because Coleus is a tropical plant, it loves humidity above 50%.
-Dry indoor air—especially in winter—can lead to browning edges, crispy leaves, and stunted growth.
+Dry indoor air can lead to browning edges, crispy leaves, and stunted growth, especially in Winter.
 Use a humidifier, mist the plant regularly, or group it with other houseplants to create a humidity microclimate.
 You can also place a pebble tray filled with water beneath the plant (without the pot sitting in the water) to increase ambient moisture.

 Common Problems When Growing Coleus Indoors

 Growing Coleus indoors is not without a few challenges.
-From leggy growth to leaf drop, understanding these common issues will help keep your plant healthy and vibrant.
+From leggy growth to leaf drop, understanding these Common Coleus Issues will help keep your plant healthy and vibrant.

 Pale or Faded Leaves